Mental Health: Finding the Help You Need

 Your feelings are affecting your job, relationships, or sleep or eating habits.

-or you have an untreated problem with substance abuse.
+Or if you have an untreated problem with substance abuse.

 that concern you.

-are the types of professionals who provide mental health services:
+the types of professionals who provide mental health services:

-and monitor medicines.
+and prescribe and monitor medicines.

 Psychologist.
 A psychologist has a master's degree in psychology or a doctoral degree in clinical,